person-al/person-al.github.io/_posts/2021-07-07-🌱-the-ability-to-go-public-on-day-1-is-a-trap.md

 > Any other ideas to provide YUP a new use case, comment it down.

 Is that what you want your users and your board[^board] focused on at such an early stage?
 I doubt it.
 It makes me wonder if [🌳 Flow]({% post_url 2021-03-21-🌳-flow %}) is right in locking down who can buy their tokens for now.

+**Update, Fri Jul 23 2021:** Packy McCormick recently brought up the same point in his article [Infinity Revenue, Infinity Possibilities](https://www.notboring.co/p/infinity-revenue-infinity-possibilities)
+> Jiho pointed out the paradox in building communities at scale: The community needs to be small first to work when it gets really big.
+That’s what makes Axie hard to copy -- if you build a competitor now, you’re going to attract the kind of people who want to find the next Axie, not the kind of people who are actually interested in moving gaming forward.

 [^board]: After all, launching a governance token basically means you've gone public and made your user base your board.